halfelf/bybit-async-rs/README.md

 ## Missing Endpoints?
 You Can Add it Easily!

-Due to the amount of APIs Binance provides, it is hard to cover everything for this library.
+Due to the amount of APIs Bybit provides, it is hard to cover everything for this library.

 However, since this library uses the `struct-based Request/Response` pattern, adding a new